Hello Crafty Friends! Today I thought I would share a look around my craft area along with my favorite craft storage ideas!

 A lot of my sewing and craft supplies are kept in my Martha Stewart craft hutch and cabinet.
 Unfortunately, it doesn’t look like it is being sold anymore.
 I purchased it a couple years ago from Home Depot and love how it hides so many craft supplies!
 Below you can see one side of the hutch.
 I use a small 16 drawer cabinet to hold my small sewing notions.
 I printed labels for each drawer and taped them to the inside of each drawer pull.
 Photo boxes hold buttons, glitter, stamps, and beads.

-I found this really cool lazy Susan-style craft bin at Joann Fabrics, but it is also available on Amazon.
+I found this really cool lazy Susan-style craft bin by Deflecto at Joann Fabrics, but it is also available in black on Amazon.
 It is so fun!
 The tall bins are perfect for holding paintbrushes and scissors and the smaller containers hold things like safety pins and pencil sharpeners.
 It came with lids for every bin, but I leave most of them off so my taller things fit.

 I just spin it around to find what I need and I love that each container is removable!

-These cute little blue storage containers hold my X-Acto knives, seam rippers and sharp tools – things I want to keep out of reach of my kiddos.
+These cute little super stacker boxes hold my X-Acto knives, seam rippers and sharp tools – things I want to keep out of reach of my kiddos.
 They stack really nicely on top of each other and the clasps on each end keep them securely closed.

 Sewing Supply Storage